 book entry.

-It’s probably better to use a real web browser, instead of this book’s toy browser, to debug this web server.
+By the way, while you’re debugging this web server, it’s probably better to use a real web browser, instead of this book’s browser, to interact with it.
 That way you don’t have to worry about browser bugs while you work on server bugs.
 But this server does support both real and toy browsers.

 We’ll use forms to let visitors write in the guest book: